What are common neighbour disputes?

 applying for a determined boundary

-You can avoid having to create a Boundary agreement by having an informal discussion with your neighbour.
-However, if you cannot agree on who should own the piece of land or agree to terms that accommodate both parties then you can create a Boundary agreement.
-A Boundary agreement records the boundary between two properties and who's responsible for maintaining the land, for example, the hedge or fence between the properties.
+You can avoid having to create a boundary agreement by having an informal discussion with your neighbour.
+However, if you cannot agree on who should own the piece of land or agree to terms that accommodate both parties, you can create a boundary agreement.
+A boundary agreement records the boundaries between two properties and who's responsible for maintaining the land, for example, the hedge or fence between the properties.

 Apply for a determined boundary